-We are currently in the process of redeveloping our curriculum.
 We aim to create an up-to-date curriculum which provides a balanced academic education, while increasingly helping pupils to develop independence and life-skills.
 We believe that promoting pupils’ wellbeing is crucial, now and for their future lives, therefore the new curriculum will acknowledge the importance of children’s mental health.

 At Meath School our ‘Intent’ is that all children ‘Talk, Learn, Grow’

 - To develop effective attention and listening skills

 - To develop lifelong learning skills and strategies